2/4/2020

 speaker

 Thank you.
-Our next question comes from the line of Michael Ciaramoli with SunTrust Robinson Humphrey.
+Our next question comes from the line of Michael Ciamoli with SunTrust Robinson Humphrey.
 Please proceed with your question.

 speaker

 Hey, good morning, guys.
 Thanks for taking the question here.
-Maybe Bill or Chris, I mean, you guys hinted at it a couple times, you know, running about a year ahead of plan.
-We are looking at that, obviously, that $3 billion 2022 free cash flow target and keeping in mind, I guess you said maybe $150 million.
-Comes out from divestitures.
-But if everything else is running ahead of plan, should we think that that maybe that that $3 billion, you know, has some some potential upside to it?
+Maybe Bill or Chris, I mean, you guys hinted at it a couple times, you know, running about a year ahead of planned we are looking at that, obviously, that $3 billion 2022 free cash flow target.
+And keeping in mind, I guess you said maybe $150 million comes out from divestitures.
+But if everything else is running ahead of plan, should we think that maybe that $3 billion, you know, has some potential upside to it?
 Should we think about, you know, achieving that goal coming in ahead of plan?
-And again, realizing you've kind of laid out where working capital can go.
-But just trying trying to reconcile the two there.
+And again, realizing you've kind of laid out where working capital can go, but just trying to reconcile the two there.

 speaker